 Camp store punch cards, (nonrefundable), can be purchased during the registration process.
-Cards can also be purchased at check-in time.
-Store cards are nonrefundable As your child makes purchases at the store, their card will be punched for the dollar amount they spend.
+Cards can also be purchased at check-in time. \\Store cards are nonrefundable\\ As your child makes purchases at the store, their card will be punched for the dollar amount they spend.
 You may purchase as many cards as you wish but remember that they are nonrefundable.
 We recommend @\$30.00 per week, this amount is adequate for your child to purchase most memorabilia items.
 No cash will be accepted from your camper during the camp session.

+Items found in the camp store include but are not limited to: T-shirts, sweatshirts, plush animals, bottled water, snacks, key chains, frisbees, bracelets, pocketknives, stamps and so much more.
 Your child will receive their store card back on their last day of camp if they have any remaining value on the card.
 The store is open the last day of each session.
 Parents are invited to visit the store and purchase any additional items at that time.
 Camp memorabilia items make great gifts for the holidays and birthdays, so contact us any time of the year for ways to purchase Camp Lakotah items.